 Malaysia's Dairy Industry in 2023

-As of 2023, Malaysia's dairy sector is experiencing significant growth, with approximately 383,000 dairy cattle supporting a robust annual milk production of around 1.9 billion liters.
-This production capacity demonstrates the country's commitment to meeting both domestic and regional market demands.
+Malaysia's dairy sector is witnessing remarkable growth, highlighted by the presence of approximately 383,000 dairy cattle contributing to an annual milk production of around 1.9 billion liters.
+This expansion underscores Malaysia's commitment to satisfying both domestic and regional market demands.

 Production Volumes

-Malaysia processes approximately 1.5 billion liters of milk annually, highlighting an efficient dairy processing infrastructure.
-The country also produces roughly 12,000 metric tons of cheese and around 56,000 metric tons of milk powder and whey each year.
+Malaysia processes about 1.5 billion liters of milk annually, reflecting an efficient dairy processing infrastructure.
+In addition, the nation produces approximately 12,000 metric tons of cheese and around 56,000 metric tons of milk powder and whey each year.
 These substantial production volumes reinforce Malaysia's significant role in the Southeast Asian dairy industry.

 Major Dairy Enterprises